“It’s Not My Fault”: A Service Recovery Fallacy

 Published:

-An upset customer or guest reaches out and proclaims a negative experience, demanding something be done.
-It becomes all too easy for our front-line team members to sit back and think, “This is not my fault”.
-This reaction is shockingly detrimental to the service recovery process.
-All of a sudden, that team member will focus on pointing fingers and feel less motivated to actually solve the problem in front of them.
-Instead, team members should be encouraged to skip past the idea of “who is to blame?” and move directly to “what can I do to help?”.
-In the end, it doesn’t matter who messed up, if the customer is unhappy then the team made an error and the team needs to fix it.
+Picture this: an upset customer or guest reaches out and proclaims a negative experience, demanding something be done.
+It becomes all too easy for our front-line team members to sit back and think, “This is not my fault.”
+Unfortunately, this does nothing to assist with the service recovery process.
+Instead, that team member will focus on pointing fingers and feel less motivated to actually solve the problem in front of them.
+In hotels that pride themselves on their service, team members should be encouraged to skip past the idea of “who is to blame?” and move directly to “what can I do to help?”
+In the end, it doesn’t matter who messed up.
+If the customer is unhappy, then the team made an error and the team needs to fix it.
 But how do we encourage team-level responsibility and a solution-focused mindset?

-Negative customer experiences will happen from time to time—it’s an unfortunate part of life.
-We do our best to catch feedback in-the-moment and provide service recovery, but in the end, critical reviews or surveys are hard to avoid.
-When they do, take time at the end of the week to review the experience with the team.
+Negative customer experiences will happen from time to time—it’s an unfortunate part of hospitality.
+We do our best to catch feedback in the moment and provide service recovery, but in the end, negative reviews or surveys are hard to avoid.
+When they do occur, take time at the end of the week to review the experience with the team.
 Instead of focusing on what went wrong, focus most of the time and energy on what should have gone right.
-There is study after study that show the more times you picture behaving in a certain way, the more likely you are to behave that way in the future.
-If you spend too much time thinking about the mistakes, those behaviors will (consciously or not) start to engrain in the team’s mind.
-Focus on the right behavior and there’s a better chance those thoughts will appear next time a situation arises.
+There are studies that show the more times you picture behaving in a certain way, the more likely you are to behave that way in the future.
+If you spend too much time thinking about the mistakes, those behaviors will (consciously or not) start to embed in the team’s mind.
+Focus on the right behavior and there’s a better chance those solution-focused thoughts will appear next time a situation arises.

 Schedule a conversation.